SigmaEval/SigmaEval/README.md

     .when("The user greets the bot")
     .expect_behavior(
         "The bot provides a simple and friendly greeting.",
-        # We want to be confident that at least 75% of responses will score an 7/10 or higher.
+        # We want to be confident that at least 75% of responses will score a 7/10 or higher.
         criteria=assertions.scores.proportion_gte(min_score=7, proportion=0.75)
     )
     .max_turns(1) # Only needed here since we're returning a static greeting